-- A written notice must be submitted to the Payment Registrar's office two weeks prior to a child's permanent withdrawal from a YMCA Youth Development program.
-The written requests can also be faxed (216-479-0135) or emailed to children@clevelandymca.org.
-When the PRO receives the written request email verification will be sent to you. - No refunds will be issued for failure to give the required two weeks notification. - Re-enrollment in the program is contingent on all account balances paid in full and space availability in the program.
+A written notice must be submitted to the Payment Registrar's office two weeks prior to a child's permanent withdrawal from a YMCA Youth Development program.
+The written requests must be emailed to children@clevelandymca.org When the PRO receives the written request an email verification will be sent to you.

+- No refunds will be issued for failure to give the required two weeks' notification. - Re-enrollment in the program is contingent on all account balances paid in full and space availability in the program.
+Re-registration requires the full fee amount, to include deposits.